 Building this ability is the key to becoming a great target archer.
 If you are starting out, or coming back from a break, try and focus on just getting three arrows as consistent and as well-shot as you can.
 Then six, then twelve and so on.

-Noting the goal in mind and whether you achieved it, enables you to spot patterns and work out how to fix problems down the line (in fact, the very act of notetaking pushes your brain towards finding a solution).
-Note any changes in your equipment, and make sure to write down what went well and read it again before the start of the next session.
+Noting the goal in mind and whether you achieved it enables you to spot patterns and work out how to fix problems down the line.
+In fact, the very act of notetaking pushes your brain towards finding a solution.
+Write down any changes in your equipment and make sure to say what went well, then read it again before the start of the next session.

-If a problem is arising – say, everything is landing left and you don't know why – make a note and check later: either online, with one of you club’s coaches, or with another experienced archer.
-Try to fix one problem at a time rather than three of them!
+If a problem is arising – everything is landing left and you don't know why, for example – make a note and check later: either online, with one of your club’s coaches, or with another experienced archer.
+Try to fix one problem at a time rather than three of them.

 If something needs fixing, unless it is necessary to continue shooting, just make a note of what needs doing and do it when you get home.
 You can fix that arrow later.
 Use every moment at the range for working on your shot, form, and mental and physical strength, rather than for repairs.

-Accept all will not go well instantly, this is an ongoing process, and you’ll find that, over time, you will not have to think about what you are doing: you’ll simply be able to feel when it is right.
+Accept all will not go well instantly, this is an ongoing process and you’ll find that, over time, you won't have to think about what you are doing: you’ll simply be able to feel when it is right.

-Try and finish on a perfectly executed shot and try and remember that good feeling as you pack up your kit and eager to come back for more.
+Try to finish on a perfectly executed shot and try and remember that good feeling as you pack up your kit so that you're eager to come back for more.
 Even if you're having a session that's not going so well, try and think of a fun way to end it.

-Mastering the art of archery is a journey that requires dedication and structured practice.
+Mastering archery is a journey that requires dedication and structured practice.
 By incorporating these tips into your routine, you'll not only enhance your technical skills but also develop a mental approach that will elevate your performance.
-Remember, consistency, patience, and a positive mindset are key to achieving your archery goals.
+Remember, consistency, patience, and a positive mindset are key to achieving any goal.

 So, grab your bow, set your sights, and shoot.